Top 10 Best Sites

 Because member satisfaction is paramount to the site’s continued success, dating sites often don’t hesitate to ban members who undermine the platform’s values of friendship, flirtation, and genuine connection.
 By bringing bad behavior to the attention of site moderators, you can actually improve the online dating experience for everyone.

 You should read through your dating site’s specific safety policy for more information.
 It can differ from site to site.
-For instance, Match.com’s Integrity Team will categorically remove nude photos from the site while sex-oriented dating sites, like BeNaughty, allow the sharing of raunchy and revealing pics online.
+For instance, Match’s Integrity Team will categorically remove nude photos from the site, while sex-positive dating sites, like BeNaughty, allow the sharing of raunchy and revealing pics online.

 Last of all, trust your instincts.
 If you get a bad feeling about someone, don’t go out with that person.
 If you’re not comfortable on a date, get out of there.
 It’s important that you always feel completely safe with your date.
 A good match should put your mind at ease and respect your concerns.
 If they don’t, they aren’t worth your time.

 Any attempts to pressure, cajole, gaslight, or manipulate you should be the absolute end of the conversation.
 Swipe left and move on.
 Hit the block button even.
 Life’s too short to give jerks a second chance.
 And there’s no sense in risking your personal safety when there are tons of other dating profiles out there.

 Online dating isn’t all that scary.
 Although it can seem intimidating, especially when you’re new to it, many upstanding dating sites like Match and Christian Mingle prioritize member security.
 When I signed up for my first dating site, I worried that I was exposing myself to the jerks of the universe, but the majority of guys I’ve met (online and offline) have been decent conversationalists who respect my boundaries.